Identification through the seasons

 Knotweed in Spring

-During March to April, small red/purple shoots (similar to asparagus) emerge from the ground.
-As time passes, the leaves begin to open, and they can be red or green with red veins.
+From March to April, small red/purple shoots (like asparagus) emerge from the ground.
+As time passes, the leaves begin to open and they can be red, or green with red veins.

 Knotweed in Summer

-This is when the plant grows most quickly – it can easily achieve 10cm per day in the right conditions.
-The bamboo like green and purple speckled hollow stems will grow in tightly formed stands.
-The shield shaped leaf with its flat base grows alternatively from zig-zag stems.
+This is when the plant grows the fastest, easily achieving 10cm per day.
+The bamboo-like green and purple speckled hollow stems grow in tightly formed stands and the shield-shaped leaf will grow from zig-zag stems.

-During September to October, the plant begins to flower.
-Small creamy white flowers, growing on 100mm long stalks, hang down in clusters.
-Even though the plant does produce seeds there are only female plants here so the plant does not spread through the seeds.
-You will see the bees enjoying the plant which takes them away from pollinating the native plants that need them.
+From September to October, the plant begins to flower.
+Small creamy white flowers, growing on 10cm long stalks, hang down in clusters.
+Although the plant produces seeds, these are only female plants.
+This means the plant does not spread through the seeds.
+Bees will enjoy the plant, but they won’t pollinate the plants that need them.

 Knotweed in Winter

-After the plant has flowered, the leaves begin to turn yellow, and the plant begins to die back for the winter don’t be fooled though it will almost certainly still be very much alive below the ground.
-The leaves fall off, and the stems turn brown and become dry and brittle.
-These dead stems can take up to 3 years to break down.
+This is when Knotweed can hard to identify.
+The leaves will turn yellow, the plant will appear to die back – but don’t be fooled.
+It will be alive from beneath the ground.
+The leaves fall, the stems turn brown – becoming dry and brittle – but dead stems can take up to 3 years to break down.

 What is Japanese Knotweed?

-As the name suggests, it is native to Japan, and was introduced here in the mid ninteenth century as an ornamental garden plant.
-Just before the turn of the century, many gardeners’ perceptions changed, and it quickly picked up a reputation as a harmful species, starting to ‘escape’ and spread in the wild.
+Native to Japan, it was introduced in Britain during the nineteenth century as an ornamental garden plant.
+Just before the turn of the century, it became known as a harmful species, starting to spread in the wild.

 How can I identify Japanese Knotweed?